Ayfri/Kore/website/src/jsMain/resources/markdown/doc/concepts/Chat_Components.md

 If `nbt` points to an array, then it will display all the elements joined in the form `Element1, Element2` etc.<br>
 The `separator` property can be used to change the separator between the elements of the array.

+If you need a refresher on how Kore builds NBT in general, see [NBTs](/docs/concepts/nbts) for the shared builder DSL, common helpers, and other contexts that use the same patterns.

 ### Example

 ```kotlin